Philip Jackson, Ph. D.

 Decety, J., & Jackson, P.L.
 (2004).
 The functional architecture of human empathy.
 Behavioral and Cognitive Neuroscience Review, 3, 71-100.

-After postdoctoral training in cognitive neuroscience at the University of Washington and the University of Montreal, Mr. Jackson was appointed in 2005, Assistant Professor at the School of Psychology of Université Laval, became associate professor in 2010 and full professor in 2014. he is currently Senior Research scholar of the FRSQ.
-Neuropsychologist and expert in brain imaging, it performs its work at the Centre for Interdisciplinary Research in Rehabilitation and Social Integration (CIRRIS), the Research Centre of the University Institute in Mental Health of Quebec (CRIUSMQ) and on campus of Université Laval.
+After his postdoctoral training in cognitive neuroscience at the University of Washington and the University of Montreal, Dr. Jackson was appointed in 2005 as assistant professor at the School of Psychology of Université Laval, became associate professor in 2010 and full professor in 2014.
+Neuropsychologist and expert in brain imaging, he works at the Centre for Interdisciplinary Research in Rehabilitation and Social Integration (CIRRIS), the Research Centre of the University Institute in Mental Health of Quebec (CRIUSMQ) and on campus of Université Laval.

 2014-2018 Senior Research Scholar Career Award, Fonds de Recherche en Santé du Québec (FRSQ)